Lower Right Back Pain: Causes and Treatment

 Cauda equina syndrome is a rare but serious condition that occurs when nerve roots in the lumbar spine are compressed, disrupting the function of the bladder, bowel, and legs.
 Causes include spinal trauma, tumors, infection, and spinal birth defects.

 Symptoms of cauda equina syndrome may include severe low back pain, sciatica, leg numbness, an inability to urinate, bowel incontinence, sexual dysfunction, and the loss of reflexes in the legs.
-Immediate surgery is generally advised.

 Bone